 “The residual of this whole thing is that in the last 12 hours we have received more media coverage than in the history of the league.”

-I guess as long as they are taking about you, it’s all good.
+I guess as long as they are talking about you, it’s all good.

 “Publicity is publicity” somebody once told me, but I’m willing to bet all parties associated with the National Basketball League of Canada (NBLC) would rather see a positive image being portrayed about the league heading into the Championship series.

-One thing is for the sure, the games will go on, a new champion will be crowned and more questions will be asked, but the true damage may come in the form of the National Basketball League of Canada leaving the door open for other leagues looking to establish themselves as a “True” Canadian Basketball League and one who which actually gives more opportunities to Canadian players instead of limiting the exposure, especially at time where the abundance of Canadian players are flocking to Europe after completing their collegiate careers instead of having opportunities right here at home.
+One thing is for the sure, the games will go on, a new champion will be crowned, and more questions will be asked, but the true damage may come in the form of the National Basketball League of Canada leaving the door open for other leagues looking to establish themselves as a “true” Canadian basketball league.

-The league also has had hard time finding a stable commissioner with the position changing hands four times in less than four years starting with League President & Halifax Rainmen owner Andre Levingston (2011), John Kennedy (2012), Susan Gordon (2012) and now with Paul Riley (2013).
+The NBLC also has had a hard time finding a stable commissioner, with the position changing hands four times in less than four years — starting with league President and Halifax Rainmen owner Andre Levingston (2011), John Kennedy (2012), Susan Gordon (2012) and now with Paul Riley (2013).